Tax rates, allowances and amounts How much tax you pay

 Tax on income varies depending on its source.

-You don't normally have to pay any tax on the first £9,440 of your income in the tax year.
-This is known as your personal allowance and is due to rise to £10,000 in 2014/15.
+You don't normally have to pay any tax on a first slice of the income you receive in the tax year.
+This is known as your personal allowance and rose to £10,000 in 2014/15, from £9,440 in 2013/14.
 Older people may be entitled to slightly higher age-related allowance.

 However, those whose income exceeds this figure can expect pay tax on the remainder.
 Depending on their circumstances, they may have other taxes to pay as well.